zarf-dev/proposals/0033-registry-proxy/README.md

 This was rejected because the solution would be brittle and not CRI agnostic.
 This would only work with containerd.
 Potentially, it could be expanded to work with other CRI's however it would require a CRI specific implementation for each new CRI and the CRI would need to support reloading the certificates without being restarted.
 Additionally, containerd config can differ across distros, for example, k3s has specific instructions on [configuring containerd](https://docs.k3s.io/advanced#configuring-containerd).

 ### Different proxy tool
 The proxy component could be replaced by a component similar to the Rust Zarf injector.
-Zarf could create a proxy based on the Rust Tokyo library - already used for the injector - and only a few lines of code.
+Zarf could create a simple custom proxy using go.
+This may be useful if we decide to make `zarf connect registry` a special case and run connections through that to a tls enabled proxy.

 This was rejected for simplicity, however this is something we can evaluate as the proposal matures.